tfc/cmake_cpp_example/README.md

   started for development in every module of this project.
 - If something is changed in e.g. library `D`, then `A` and `MyApp` have to be not only relinked but rebuilt.
-The smaller the individual packages are, the lesser is this a problem.open source
+The smaller the individual packages are, the lesser is this a problem.

 # References